Nov 01, 2025

 We chose SQS for several reasons:

 Concurrency control: SQS allows fine-grained control over Lambda concurrency between stages.
-This is critical when downstream services (like SageMaker endpoints or Bedrock) have rate limits or when you want to control costs by limiting concurrent executions.
+This is critical when downstream services (like SageMaker endpoints or Bedrock) have concurrent execution constraints.

 Cost at scale: For high-volume workloads, SQS is significantly cheaper than Step Functions.
 At 50 million documents, with each document going through three stages, we’re looking at a considerable amount of state transitions.